 Popular Mattress Types

 These are the most popular bed sizes.
 Now we continue our review of different types of beds with styles and frames.
-We shall begin this section by discussing the types of mattresses used in beds: the foams and other forms of support used in mattresses including innersprings and natural materials.
+We shall begin this section by discussing the types of mattresses used in beds: the foams and other forms of support used in mattresses including innerspring and natural materials.

 7. Latex Foam Mattresses

 Foam mattresses can be manufactured using a variety of different types of foam.
-Latex is one option, and you have the choice between Dunlop latex and Talalay latex.
+Latex is one option, and you have a choice between Dunlop latex and Talalay latex.
 Talalay latex is the more expensive of the two due to the way it is manufactured.
 We won’t discuss the manufacture of such foams here, just their properties in general terms.
 Latex mattresses support your pressure points and help to reduce back pain, neck pain, and other issues.
 Latex also has more bounce to it than other foam mattresses

 8. Memory Foam Mattresses

 Memory foam mattresses soften with the heat and pressure of your body.
-This means that you get excellent support for your pressure points: shoulders, hips, knees for side sleepers and the upper back and buttocks for back sleepers.
+This means that you get excellent support for your pressure points: shoulders, hips, knees for side sleepers, and the upper back and buttocks for back sleepers.
 Many people who suffer lower back and neck pain find relief when they change to a memory foam mattress, and particularly when they also use a memory foam pillow.

 9. Innerspring Mattresses